-- (1) If the cooling water in the radiator reservoir tank is not within normal range when cool, add water to the MAX line. - Always check the coolant level in the radiator reservoir tank prior to beginning of daily operation of the machine. - ▲ If antifreeze is being used, pay careful attention to the ratio of antifreeze and water when adding coolant. - ▲ If the reservoir tank is completely empty, first add water directly to the radiator.
-Then add water to the reservoir tank.
+- (1) If the cooling water in the radiator sub-tank is not within normal range when cool, add water to the MAX line. - Always check the coolant level in the radiator sub-tank prior to beginning of daily operation of the machine. - ▲ If antifreeze is being used, pay careful attention to the ratio of antifreeze and water when adding coolant. - A If the sub-tank is completely empty, first add water directly to the radiator.
+Then add water to the sub-tank.